i502Club/OS_Square/readme.md

 7. Select the sandbox mode when you are testing against your sandbox account.
 Uncheck this box when you are ready to send requests to your actual Square account.
+You must have your IIS bound to localhost for testing.
+Urls such as dnndev.me or dnn.local won't work.

 ---